Most of us may have heard of microdermabrasion and the wonders it can provide to heal and get rid of our skin problems and conditions.

 Are There Any Risks Involved?

-Although there are still possible risks, most of them are associated with an improper performance of the procedure, inappropriate application of tools, or unsterile conditions.
+Although there are still possible risks, most of them are associated with improper performance of the procedure, inappropriate application of tools, or unsterile conditions.

 Such risks include: